After nomination from exchange student Michelle Dischleit

 When she returns to Berlin, Michelle will have to repeat a year of school, then plans to go to college to major in event planning/public relations.
 She leaves June 9.

 And, as that date nears, the McCubbins are looking ahead to their next exchange student.
 "We have gone online to Ayusa, and looked at applications for next year," Lisa said.
 "We can see their first name, country of origin, number of siblings, language ability and see what they might have in common with our girls.

 "We are also able to read a letter from the student to his/her potential host family.
 If you are tossed between several students, their letter can be a determining factor as it gives you an inside look at the student's family, likes or dislikes, current school activities and much more.
 It is always wise to choose several students that you are interested in because just like deciding on your seats for a concert, they can be taken away from you in a split second and then you have to start the selection process all over again."

-Page 3 of 3 - The next visitor to the McCubbins family will be from Norway.
+The next visitor to the McCubbins family will be from Norway.
 Lisa and the girls look forward to Skyping with her before her arrival in August.

 The days that remain for Michelle and the McCubbins, however, will be filled with activities she mentioned in her nomination of the family:

 "Once I got Lisa's letter last year, I was excited," she said.
 "It was real.
 The most important part of being in this family is that they do not treat you differently.
 They are always helping me.
 I can talk to them like I have known them my whole life.
 My host family has made my dream of being an exchange student come true."

 (Ayusa is currently accepting applications for families to host an exchange student for the 2013-20014 school year.
 Information is available on the website www.ayusa.org or by calling 1-888-552-9872.)